-With Common Core technology standards and with so many of our assessments moving to an on-line format, it is essential that students are able to navigate technology resources successfully and effectively.
-If you incorporate the Daily 5 framework into your ELA classroom, the Chromebook is one more tool that allows students to navigate and engage in the components of read to self, listen to reading, and writing with the opportunity for teachers to move in the direction of paperless.
+With Common Core standards and with so many of our assessments moving to an online format, it is essential that students are able to navigate technology resources successfully and effectively.
+If you incorporate the Daily 5 framework into your ELA classroom, the Chromebook is one more tool that allows students to engage in the components of read to self, listen to reading, and writing with the opportunity for teachers to move in the direction of paperless.

 Why use Digital Assignments?

-- Digital resources are paperless, but can be printed.
+- Digital resources are paperless, but most can be printed.

 - Students work directly in a given file.